steemit/smt-whitepaper/smt-manual/manual.md

 while the ICO is open for contributions.
 It also gives the ICO creator time to use the final ICO numbers to aid in pre-launch business activities.

+At `launch_expiration_time`, if the ICO has not yet launched, all contributors will be automatically refunded (with virtual operations) and the ICO will be cancelled.
+The symbol will remain reserved to the specified `control_account`.
+However, in order to launch the token, an `smt_elevate_account_operation` must be issued and the `smt_creation_fee` must be paid again.

 ### Token units